MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

-- We select the advective or "bolus" form of the parameterization, which specifies that GM fluxes are parameterized into a :ref:`bolus advective transport <GM_bolus_desc>`, rather than implemented as a :ref:`"skew-flux" transport <sub_gmredi_skewflux>` via added terms in the diffusion tensor (see Griffies 1998 :cite:`gr:98`).
-The skew-flux form is the package default.
+- We select the advective or "bolus" form of the parameterization, which specifies that GM fluxes are parameterized into a :ref:`bolus advective transport <GM_bolus_desc>`, rather than implemented as a :ref:`"skewflux" transport <sub_gmredi_skewflux>` via added terms in the diffusion tensor (see Griffies 1998 :cite:`gr:98`).
+The skew flux form is the package default.
   Analytically, these forms are identical, but in practice are discretized differently, and can lead to noticeably different solutions in some setups (anecdotally, particularly where you have steeply sloping isopycnals near boundaries).
-For diagnostic purposes, the bolus form permits a straightforward calculation of the actual advective transport (from the GM part), whereas obtaining this transport using the skew-flux form is less straightforward due to discretization issues.
+For diagnostic purposes, the bolus form permits a straightforward calculation of the actual advective transport (from the GM part), whereas obtaining this transport using the skew flux form is less straightforward due to discretization issues.

 .. literalinclude:: ../../../verification/tutorial_reentrant_channel/input/data.gmredi
     :start-at: TRUE